project-forth-works/project-forth-works/Programming-Pearls/day-of-the-week/README.md

 Then the start address of the string n in the sequence can be calculated by

-    «address of string n» = «start-address of seqence» + n * «fixed length of element strings»
+    «address of string n» = «start-address of sequence» + n * «fixed length of element strings»

 In Forth that looks like the definition of `.DAY` in line 8-11.
 The fixed length here is 3.
 The sequence has 8 elements. `7 umin` (line 9) is a bounds check, that maps every value outside the